Jeff Bridewell: Green Bay Packers

 In 1991, Bridewell signed with the Green Bay Packers' practice squad, never making it to the team's active roster.

 Indianapolis Colts

 In 1992, Bridewell signed with the Indianapolis Colts.

 Sacramento Surge

 With the Colts Bridewell was allocated to the Sacramento Surge of the World League.

 Frankfurt Galaxy

 Bridewell was traded to the Barcelona Dragons and then to the Frankfurt Galaxy.

 San Francisco 49ers

 In 1993, Bridewell signed with the San Francisco 49ers but was released.
-After Steve Young suffered an injury to his throwing hand he resigned with the team.
+After Steve Young suffered an injury to his throwing hand he re-signed with the team.
 He would not play a down for the team.